Natural Health Products

 Non-traditional solutions to help boost your health and wellness.

 Ephedra is an evergreen shrub-like plant native to Central Asia and Mongolia.
 The principal active ingredient, ephedrine, is a compound that can powerfully stimulate the nervous system and heart.

-The dried stems and leaves of the plant are used to create capsules, tablets, tincturetincturea desired active ingredient that is extracted from alcoholic solutions, and teas.
+The dried stems and leaves of the plant are used to create capsules, tablets, tinctures, and teas.

 Ephedra has been used for more than 5,000 years in China and India to treat conditions such as colds, fever, flu, headaches, asthma, wheezing, and nasal congestion.

 It has also been an ingredient in many dietary supplements used for weight loss, increased energy, and enhanced athletic performance.

 Your health care provider may have recommended this product for other conditions.
 Contact a health care provider if you have questions.